-1. The study of Euclid is an instance of doing history.
+Chapter 1.
+The study of Euclid is an instance of doing history.
 As such, the study can both benefit from, and illustrate, the philosophy of history developed by R. G. Collingwood in several of his books.

-- 1.1.
+- §1.1.
 Studying the Elements is like studying an ancient building, such as the Hagia Sophia in Istanbul: it is a kind of archeology.
 Archeology is in turn a kind of history.
-Historical inference actually resembles mathematical inference; but the way to understand this is by actually doing history and mathematics-which we do by studying Euclid. - 1.2.
+Historical inference resembles mathematical inference; but the way to understand this is by actually doing history and mathematics-which we do by studying Euclid. - §1.2.
 The present study of Euclid is motivated by questions such as: Can students today learn number theory from Euclid?
-Does Euclid correctly prove such results as the commutativity of multiplication, and "Euclid's Lemma"? - 1.3.
+Does Euclid correctly prove such results as the commutativity of multiplication, and "Euclid's Lemma"?
+I am going to pursue my questions, making use of some scholarship that I know of, though overlooking (of course) the scholarship that I do not know.

+- §1.3.
 We cannot decide whether a particular statement or argument of Euclid is correct or incorrect without first understanding what it means.
-The meaning is not always obvious. - 1.4.
-In studying Euclid, we have to re-enact his thoughts, as best we can. - 1.5.
-In reading Euclid (or any philosopher), we cannot just say that he is wrong (if we think he is), without also offering a correction that (in our best judgment) he can agree with. - 2.
+The meaning is not always obvious. - §1.4.
+In studying Euclid, we have to re-enact his thoughts, as best we can. - §1.5.
+In reading Euclid (or any philosopher), we cannot just say that he is wrong (if we think he is), without also offering a correction that (in our best judgment) he (or she) can agree with.

+Chapter 2.
 Mathematicians used to learn mathematics from Euclid.
-Since this no longer happens, we may be better able now to understand Euclid properly.
+Since this no longer commonly happens, we may be better able now to understand Euclid properly.
 Nonetheless, some students do still learn mathematics from Euclid.
 Among those students are undergraduates in my own mathematics department in Istanbul: reading with them brings out certain features of Euclid.

-- 2.1.
+- §2.1.
 Dedekind did not learn his construction of the real numbers from Euclid.
-Unlike some of his contemporaries, he understood Euclid well enough to see that what he was doing was different. - 2.2.
+Unlike some of his contemporaries, he understood Euclid well enough to see that what he was doing was different. - §2.2.
 Looking back at Euclid's Greek (for the sake of translating this into Turkish) brings out some misleading features of the standard English translation by Heath.
 Heath aids the reader by typographical means; but this may cause us to think wrongly that Euclid's propositions are like modern theorems.
-Euclid may have established a pattern for modern mathematical exposition; but this does not mean he is obliged to follow it. - 2.3.
+Euclid may have established a pattern for modern mathematical exposition; but this does not mean he is obliged to follow it. - §2.3.
 Contrary to modern mathematical practice, Euclid's equality is not sameness or identity.
-Thinking about what equality really means, one can see that Euclid's Proposition 1.4, the "Side Angle Side" theorem of triangle congruence, is a real theorem. - 2.4.
+Thinking about what equality really means, one can see that Euclid's Proposition 1.4, the "Side Angle Side" theorem of triangle congruence, is a real theorem. - §2.4.
 According to Hilbert, Euclid's Fourth Postulate, the equality of all right angles, is really a theorem.
 Examining Hilbert's proof of this theorem shows how different is his way of thinking of geometry from Euclid's.

-3. We turn to Book VII of Euclid's Elements and to the specific investigation of questions raised earlier.
+Chapter 3.
+We turn to Book VII of Euclid's Elements and to the specific investigation of questions raised earlier.